2024 Solar Incentives Guide for McAlester, OK - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local McAlester solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+The best way to understand how the new Clean Energy Credit will apply to you is to reach out to your local McAlester solar panel installers with your questions.

 State & Local Solar Incentives